mfsjr/manifold-dx/README.md

    There's no need to invent actions coupled to reducers that you have to write, because its already in a generic API that wraps itself around the application state that you've defined.
-All you have to do is call it, and your IDE can provide drop-down lists of valid arguments.*
+All you have to do is call it, and TypeScript helps your IDE provide all the assistance you would expect using a strongly typed API (valid arguments, type-checked values, etc).*

 **Features:**
 - Predictable, synchronous single-store state management with pure invertible functions,